 Euclid does not spell out the details of the definition of having the same parts.
 This need not be considered unusual.
 In Book I of the Elements, there are several propositions where a thorough account of all possible cases is lacking.
 Euclid does not even bother to mention that there are other cases than the one he considers.
 We have no reason to think that he is not aware of the other cases.
-For example, Proposition 1.5 is that, in an isosceles triangle, not only (1) the base angles, but also (2) the exterior angles at the base, are equal to one another.
-A consequence of this is Proposition 7, which is that two different points on the same side of a straight line cannot have the same respective distances from its endpoints.
-In his proof by contradiction, Euclid considers only the case shown on the left of Figure 3.6, where neither of the two points $\Gamma$ and $\Delta$ lies inside the triangle determined by the other point and the given straight line AB.
-The proof of this case needs only the first conclusion of Proposition 5.
-The other case goes unmentioned, but is proved by means of the second conclusion of Proposition 5.
+We looked earlier (p.
+48) at Proposition I.5, which is that, in an isosceles triangle, not only (1) the base angles, but also (2) the exterior angles at the base, are equal to one another.
+A consequence of this is Proposition 7, which, as suggested earlier (p.
+49), is that two different points on the same side of a straight line cannot have the same respective distances from its endpoints.
+In his proof by contradiction, Euclid considers only the case shown on the left of Figure 3.6, where neither of the two points Γ and Δ lies inside the triangle determined by the other point and the given straight line AB.
+The proof of this case needs only the first conclusion of Proposition 5: if $A\Gamma = A\Delta$, then